qlik-oss/core-website/docs/docs/conventions/api-strategy.md

 # API Strategy

 We take our relationship with our partners and customers seriously.
-This is why we have a transparent and reliable API strategy that supports our partners and customers, so they can be confident in their investments that depend on our API.
+This is why we have a transparent and reliable API strategy to support you and your investments that rely on our API.

 ## Elements of our API Strategy